Simple Tips for Taking Good Care of Your Clothes

 Suits, Jackets and Blazers

 Choose sturdy hangers for suits, jackets and blazers to help them keep their shape.
 If you’ve recently had these items cleaned, be sure to remove the dry-cleaning bag, which can trap moisture and wear on your clothes over time.

-Dresses should hang from sturdy hangers—especially longer garments.
-Don’t ignore the thin straps sewn into many dresses (and don’t cut them out!)—they’ll help your dresses keep their shape.
+Dresses should also hang from sturdy hangers—especially longer garments.
+And don’t ignore those thin straps sewn into many dresses (don’t cut them out!)—they’ll help your dresses keep their shape.
 Make sure your closet includes a long hanging section for eveningwear and maxi dresses to prevent creases and wrinkles.

 Underwear, Socks and Bras